poulfoged/SentenceCompression/readme.markdown

-SentenceCompression - compression for very small strings
+Sentence Compression - compression for very small strings
 -------------------

 This is a port of <a href="https://github.com/antirez/smaz">SMAZ c-library</a> a simple compression library for compressing short tweet-like strings.

-Although the code differs a lot, coming from c to c#, SentenceCompression should be 100% compatible with the original library.
+Although the code differs a lot, coming from c to c#, Sentence Compression should be 100% compatible with the original library.

-I ported it to test it against and in combination with other libraries to be able to store short strings individuallyl for fast read/write access.
+I ported it to test it against and in combination with other libraries to be able to store short strings individually for fast read/write access.

 It really can't compress anything else but plain strings, but on most plain English texts it will archive around 40-50% compression ratio.